mathrunet/flutter_masamune/packages/masamune_model_turso/README.md

 supports direct access to dynamically created databases and prevents clients from pinning a fixed database URL.

+TursoDB direct access is remote-only.
+The legacy libSQL Embedded Replica path uses a SQLite-format local database and is not compatible with the TursoDB-only policy; `TursoDirectClientSession(useEmbeddedReplica: true)` therefore throws `UnsupportedError`.
+Use `CachedTursoModelAdapter` for device-local caching.

+Direct batches and model transactions start with `BEGIN CONCURRENT`.
+If TursoDB reports a row conflict or `SQLITE_BUSY` at commit, the adapter rolls back and retries the whole transaction with bounded backoff.
+Cache synchronization only happens after a successful commit.

 When direct access is enabled, client-side rules checks are not performed.
 The short-lived database token is resolved by the Workers backend.
 The adapter sends table `targets` only when it needs table-level Masamune rules to decide whether